pebble-dev/rebble-help/_topic/weather-unavailable.md

 ![](/images/misc/activesub.png)

-If it’s 'Active', re-run the boot process.
+If it displays 'Active', [re-run the boot process](/boot).

-If it's 'Expired', the credit card used while subscribing might be invalid.
-You can simply subscribe again.
+If it displays 'Expired', the credit card used while subscribing might be invalid.
+You can simply [subscribe again](/subscription) to fix this issue.

 If it’s 'Not Active', you might be signed in with a different account than when you first subscribed.
-Log out, and sign in at Rebble account with the right account.
+Log out, and sign in at Rebble with the right account.
 Then, check your account and payment info again.

 If you start a new subscription, you should then [re-run the boot process](/boot).

-If you require further support, please contact rebble at [support@rebble.io](mailto:support@rebble.io), or ask on the [Rebble Discord](https://rebble.io/discord)
+If you require further support, please contact The Rebble Alliance at [support@rebble.io](mailto:support@rebble.io), or ask on the [Rebble Discord server](https://rebble.io/discord).
+See ya there! :)